Employee Tuition Exemption Benefit

 This policy applies to all George Mason University full- and part-time faculty, administrative and professional faculty and classified staff, as well as non-student wage employees.

-Full-time students, graduate assistants, graduate research assistants, graduate teaching assistants, graduate lecturers, graduate professional assistants, student wage employees, employees hired as Mason Temps, and no-pay affiliates are not eligible for employee tuition exemption under this policy (definitions are available in Policy 2217).
+Full-time students, graduate assistants, graduate research assistants, graduate teaching assistants, graduate lecturers, graduate professional assistants, student wage employees, employees hired as Mason Temps, and no-pay affiliates are not eligible for employee tuition exemption under this policy.
 Non-student wage employees that begin a degree seeking program will be reclassified as student wage and will not be eligible for this benefit.

 II.
 Policy Statement